This Golden Leaf - The Origins of Dutch Metal Leaf

 Each book of this golden leaf contains 25 leaves about 5 inches square.

-When genuine gold leaf is used outside it has to be protected with a clear varnish, imitation gold leaf is the same, it has to be protected with a lacquer, but this is not a problem as almost all the glazes and ageing processes shown on this site call for the leaf to be given a coating of lacquer of some sort.
+When genuine gold leaf is used outside it has to be protected with a clear varnish, imitation leaf is the same, it has to be protected with a lacquer, but this is not a problem as all the glazes and ageing processes shown on this site call for the leaf to be given a coating of lacquer of some sort.